nblumoe/nblumoe.github.com/_posts/2012-07-05-angularjs-send-auth-token-with-every--request.md

 The method `wrapAction` takes a resource and an array with strings identifying the actions to be wrapped as parameters.
 A copy of the resource is created, modified and returned.
-We dont want to change the original resource to prevent any side effects ('Don't change parameters inside a function').
+We don't want to change the original resource to prevent any side effects ('Don't change parameters inside a function').

-We loop throught the actions array, calling the method `tokenWrapper` for every single action.
+We loop through the actions array, calling the method `tokenWrapper` for every single action.
 So finally let us have a look what happens
 there: